rustedpy/result/README.rst

 - **Why do I get the "Cannot infer type argument" error with MyPy?**

 There is `a bug in MyPy
-<https://github.com/python/mypy/issues/230>`_ which can be triggered in some scenario's.
+<https://github.com/python/mypy/issues/230>`_ which can be triggered in some scenarios.
 Using ``if isinstance(res, Ok)`` instead of ``if res.is_ok()`` will help in some cases.
 Otherwise using `one of these workarounds
 <https://github.com/python/mypy/issues/3889#issuecomment-325997911>`_ can help.